esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab_4.md

 ![Activate WebSockets](./images/setwebsockets.png "Activate WebSockets")

-5. Then you set this two properties in your *Application Settings* section:
+5. Then you set this two or three properties in your *Application Settings* section:

-    a.
-Set THINGLABS_EVENTHUB_CONNSTRING to the connection string you got from your Event Hub
+    * Set THINGLABS_EVENTHUB_CONNSTRING to the connection string you got from your Event Hub
-    b.
-Set THINGLABS_IOTHUB_CONNSTRING to the general IoT Hub connection string you did set up before
+    * Set THINGLABS_IOTHUB_CONNSTRING to the general IoT Hub connection string you did set up before
-    c.
-Set THINGLABS_EVENTHUBNAME, only if your Event Hub is not named *thinglabseventhub*
+    * Set THINGLABS_EVENTHUBNAME, but only if your Event Hub is not named *thinglabseventhub*

 ![Website Settings](./images/websitesettings.png "Website Settings")